-Wake County Manager, David Ellis, will present his budget proposal to county commissioners on May 18th.
-While state lawmakers continue to fund millions of dollars for the privatization of schools (for-profit charters, private school vouchers), leaving public schools underfunded, our teachers and students continue to be asked to do more with less.
+Wake County Manager, David Ellis, presented his budget proposal to county commissioners on May 18th.
+While state lawmakers continued to fund millions of dollars for the privatization of schools (for-profit charters, private school vouchers), leaving public schools underfunded, our teachers and students continue to be asked to do more with less.
 Our county governments are burdened with supplementing funds that have historically been provided by the state.
-We will push commissioners to fully fund the school system request; to be bold and creative in the use of CARES Act funds and state funds allocated through the NCGA’s recent COVID Relief bills: HB-1043 and SB-704.
+We pushed commissioners to fully fund the school system request; to be bold and creative in the use of CARES Act funds and state funds allocated through the NCGA’s recent COVID Relief bills: HB-1043 and SB-704.

 FY 2023 Budget Timeline

 The County Manager and the WCPSS Superintendent are developing their FY 2023 budget proposals now.
 Important dates*: